Hi, I am Thomas (a.k.a. Mr 15HWW).

 I have successfully (I presume) transitioned from an employee to a full-time tutor and a freelance writer.

-Yes, I am no longer so hung up about reducing my work hours to a 15 Hour Work Week.
+So yes, I am no longer so hung up about reducing my work hours to a 15 Hour Work Week.

 All right… I exaggerate…